pedroseabra27/pi5_waveshare_adc/README.rst

 * Install ``pi_waveshare_adc`` with::

       python3 -m pip install pi_waveshare_adc
+      # or until the next release to pypi you can get it directly from github with
+      python3 -m pip install https://github.com/matham/pi_waveshare_adc/archive/refs/heads/master.zip

 * Ensure the SPI interface is enabled on the RPi by running ``sudo raspi-config`` and enabling it in the interfaces option.